skupperproject/skupper/test/integration/acceptance/custom/hello_policy/README.md

 Note that label selection items are the only place on the policy system that behaves with an `AND` nature:  all given labels (in an item in the list) must apply to a namespace for that label selection to apply.
-This should be Kubernetes work to ensure, but we test anyway
+This should be Kubernetes work to ensure.

-* test multiple labels in a single item
+* test multiple labels in a single item (AND-behavior)
-* test single labels in multiple items
+* test single labels in multiple items (OR-behavior)

-Please also note that an empty namespace selection turns the policy into a no-op, as it will apply to no namespaces.

 ## the additive nature of policies

-Policies are disabled by default; a policy where everything is set to deny is a no-op: it won't actually disable any of its items.
+Policy items are disabled by default; a policy where everything is set to deny is a no-op: it won't actually disable any of its items.

 * Test no-op